ImMyst/Symfony/README.md

-#Symfony
+# Symfony

 Add `fixtures.sql` to your database to have departure datas.

-Made with ❤️ by :
+Made with ❤ by :
 > Titouan GALVANI